arthurportella/ServerMixCS2/README.md

 ## About

+This server setup uses modifications to enhance gameplay and provide additional features for Counter-Strike 2.
+It automates installation, updates, and configuration on supported Linux distributions.

+---

+## License

+This project is licensed under the **GNU Lesser General Public License v3 (LGPLv3)**.
+You can copy, modify, and redistribute this software under the terms of the LGPLv3.

+See the `LICENSE` file for full license details.

+---

 A single modded Counter-Strike 2 (CS2) Modded Dedicated Server that you can [change the active mod](#changing-game-modes) on the server from chat or server console.
 [Maps are preconfigured per game mode](#what-maps-are-preconfigured-with-each-mode) and change when the game mode changes.

 Each game mode has a hand full of maps preset so you are ready to go and it's [easy to add more](#setting-maps-for-different-game-modes).